 What is it?

-Jed Mercurio’s drama about a police anti-corruption unit, AC-12, which first aired in 2012, with a fifth season ending in May 2019.
+Jed Mercurio’s drama about a police anti-corruption unit, AC-12, which first aired in 2012, with a sixth season starting in March 2021 (and rumours of a seventh).
 Although each series is standalone, with a separate investigation into potentially corrupt activities by police officers, the series as a whole is tied together by a network of bent cops led by a very senior officer, so far known only as ‘H.’

 Who’s in it?

 The regular cast are Martin Compston (portraying Londoner DS Steve Arnott so convincingly you’ll be shocked to hear his real accent), Vicky McClure (DI Kate Fleming), and Adrian Dunbar as boss Superintendent Ted Hastings.
 But the supporting cast has been immense.
 Lennie James (DCI Tony Gates), Keeley Hawes (DI Lindsay Denton), Thandie Newton (DCI Ros Huntley), Stephen Graham (DS John Corbett) and Kelly MacDonald (DCI Joanne Davidson) have all played the main focus of AC-12’s investigations over the course of a season, Neil Morrissey has oozed sleaze as dodgy-but-not-quite-bent DC Nigel Morton, and Craig Parkinson was the scariest man on TV at times as DI Mathew ‘Dot,’ Cottan.
 Mark Bonnar and Lee Ingleby have passed through as well as men caught up in AC-12’s enquiries.
 Actors such as Gina McKee, Jessica Raine, and Daniels Mays didn’t even last two episodes.
 Anna Maxwell Martin showed up at the end of season 5 to do some of the most subtly understated scenery chewing ever seen, as the waspishly polite DCS Patricia Carmichael.